9 min read

 Javascript

-There are a few different techniques for optimising the loading of Javascript.
-First, let's have a look at the default behaviour for loading.
-Credit for the images go to Daniel Imms and his website Growing with the web.
+There are a few different techniques for optimising the loading of JavaScript.
+First, let's look at the default loading behaviour.
+Credit for the images goes to Daniel Imms and his website Growing with the web.
 As stated earlier, the default behaviour is to stop parsing the HTML document when a script is encountered, download the script and execute it.

 Javascript loading legend Default Javascript loading behaviour